faith

 The Old Man Who Held Tomorrow — When Simeon and Anna Finally Saw What They'd Spent a Lifetime Waiting For

 He was told he wouldn't die until he saw the Messiah.
-She spent sixty years praying in a temple and never heard God answer.
-Then a teenage couple walked in with a baby — and everything changed.
-The finale of the 'When God Says Wait' series will wreck you.
+She spent sixty years praying in a temple without a single recorded answer.
+Then a teenage couple walked in with a baby, and an old man's trembling arms held the end of four hundred years of silence.
+The finale of the 'When God Says Wait' series.

 devotional waiting Simeon